Career Guide

 The path to becoming a Maine game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + 60 college credits or 2 years military), and a clean background for Maine.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + 60 college credits or 2 years military, and a clean record are the entry bar in Maine.

-- Complete education or qualifying experience — High school diploma + 60 college credits or 2 years military.
+- Satisfy the education or experience requirement — High school diploma + 60 college credits or 2 years military.

-- Apply and pass the entrance exams — Maine Department of Inland Fisheries and Wildlife administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Maine Department of Inland Fisheries and Wildlife, Warden Service stages a written test, physical agility assessment, oral board, and background investigation.

-- Graduate from the academy — Complete the Maine Criminal Justice Academy (MCJA) program.
+- Earn your academy diploma — Finish the Maine Criminal Justice Academy (MCJA) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.